Geospatial data visualization for targeting local markets is an audience-targeting strategy growing at an impressive rate.

 Other gains from this approach include targeted marketing, better decision-making, and optimizing targeting local markets.

-Types of tools and softwares used for geospatial data visualization for targeting local markets include GIS softwares (e.g., MapInfo Pro), online mapping platforms (e.g., Mapbox), and data analytics and visualization tools (e.g., Tableau).
+Types of tools and software used for geospatial data visualization for targeting local markets include GIS software (e.g., MapInfo Pro), online mapping platforms (e.g., Mapbox), and data analytics and visualization tools (e.g., Tableau).

 Businesses can use geospatial data visualization to target local markets by following a three-step process.

-First, perform a Target Group Analysis to identify the audience they wish to target.
+First, go for a Target Group Analysis to identify the audience they wish to target.

 Next, go for Competitor Analysis by overlaying your data from the previous step over competitor data.

-Finally, use the insights from the previous steps to target local markets
+Finally, make the best of the insights from the previous steps to target local markets.

 Use methods like geomarketing to target audiences in locations of interest.
 Set up geofencing to trigger ads for users when they are within the virtual boundary.